Azure/azure-storage-fuse/README.md

 ### Current Limitations
 - Some file system APIs have not been implemented: readlink, symlink, link, chmod, chown, fsync, lock and extended attribute calls.
 - Not optimized for updating an existing file. blobfuse downloads the entire file to local cache to be able to modify and update the file
+- If the local cache isn't big enough to fit the file you are reading from or writing to the operation will fail.
+Make sure the cache is big enough to host the biggest file you plan to read or write.
 - When using enabling the "--use-attr-cache" feature, there may be an issue with overflow and will not clear the attribute cache until blobfuse is unmounted
 - See the list of differences between POSIX and blobfuse [here](https://github.com/Azure/azure-storage-fuse/wiki/4.-Limitations-%7C-Differences-from-POSIX)

+### Alternative implementations

+[Goofys](https://github.com/kahing/goofys) has implemented support for Azure Blob Storage.
+The project's focus is on performance rather than on POSIX compliance.
+Goofys also doesn't require a local cache which makes it a good candidate for reading or writing very large files.

 ## License
 This project is licensed under MIT.